delassus/Navigation/Report.md

 ![Q Modeling equation](Model.png)

-The state is the input and the output contains the Q value of every action possible.
+The state is the input to the network while the network output contains the Q value of every action possible.

-This model assumes that during a training episode the consequences of actions are on average correlated with the state in which these actions are performed.
-If this assumption is not realized we are trying to model a random walk.
+This model assumes that during a training episode the consequences of actions are on average correlated with the state from which these actions are performed.
+If this assumption is not valid we are trying to model a random walk.

 How do we train this network to approximate the optimal Q function?
 By trial and error.
 We will play applying our policy from a given state a number of times keeping note of the best reward.
 Then we will backpropagate the error gradient

 (R - Q(s,a))

  of the best move in the network using the DQN equation above.
-Therefore by accumulating experience about the environment we will slowly approximate the best strategy to accumulate rewards in this environment.
-The best strategy will be ou policy.
+Therefore by accumulating experiences about the environment we will slowly approximate the best strategy to accumulate rewards in this environment.
+In exploitation mode, the best strategy will be our policy.

 The algorithm has two parts: exploration and expoitation.
 In the exploration phase we will choose an action at random with odd ϵ or the best action from our current policy with odd (1−ϵ).